+Total Organic Carbon (TOC) No 2011 1 - 1 Ratio of 1 Ratio Naturally present in the environment.
 Total organic carbon (TOC) has no health effects.
 However, total organic carbon provides a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
 Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.